nirv-ai/fullstackapps/README.md

 ## TLDR

-- NIRV uses nimlang and Bun... for all application development
+- HARD ADs: NIRV uses nimlang and Bun... for all application development
+- SOFT ADs:
+  - preference for react and related ecosystem, but one-offs for things like svelte are accepted

 ### why nim and bun